JCSDA/jedi-docs/docs/using/jedi_environment/vagrant.rst

    config.vm.network "forwarded_port", guest: 8111, host: 8111

-On the host machine, restart vagrant (if necessary) and enter vagrant using the special syntax:
+On the host machine, restart Vagrant (if necessary) and enter Vagrant using the special syntax:

 .. code-block:: bash